 In Depression Era America, Bonnie Parker met Clyde Barrow over a cup of hot chocolate and it was love at first sight.
 Their violent courtship took them through bank robberies, prison and a ...
 See full summary »

 Based on the true story of Clyde Barrow, a charismatic convicted armed robber who sweeps Bonnie Parker, an impressionable, petite, small-town waitress, off her feet, and the two embark on ...
 See full summary »

-Bonnie Parker is a divorcee while still only eighteen or twenty.
+Bonnie Parker is estranged from her husband while still only just barely eighteen.
 Clyde Barrow, a handsome charmer who is in love with Bonnie, is a small-time thief, 'borrowing' cars to teach Bonnie to drive.
 He falls in with WD Jones, and their crime levels quickly rise.
 Soon Bonnie is dragged in with them, due to her love for Clyde, and within a short space of time, everyone is baying for the blood of Bonnie and Clyde.
 Written by

 Was this review helpful to you?